 Ife joined 1MCB as a pupil in November 2021.
-She is currently completing her first six, focusing on general crime, under the supervision of Salma Lalani.
 Ife intends to build a broad practice in criminal law with a particular focus on youth justice, protest law, domestic and international human rights, and the intersection between public law and criminal law.
 She is particularly interested in cases that challenge systemic racism, discrimination and anti-Blackness.
-She also has an interest in building a multi-disciplinary practice in family law, education Law and public law.
+She also has an interest in building a multi-disciplinary practice in family law, education law and public law.

 Prior to coming to the Bar, Ife gained broad experience in criminal law, international human rights, education law and family law.
 She has previously worked as a criminal paralegal on police station, magistrates’ and Crown Court matters, regularly drafted defence statements and conducted research memos.

 In 2018, Ife was a family law paralegal at Venters Solicitors.
 She worked on public and private family law matters, often supporting vulnerable clients.
 Before this she was an education and community care paralegal at Just for Kids Law, providing assistance and representation to vulnerable young people on school exclusion matters.
 Ife is passionate about providing holistic support to young people and was a youth worker at a charity called Art Against Knives, and a volunteer Youth Referral Panel member for over two years at the Brixton Youth Offending Team.